ten-protocol/sample-applications/number-guessing-game/README.md

 ```
 5. Starting Hardhat with `npx hardhat node` will start a local hardhat network with the two accounts as specified in
 the [network config](./config/networks.json) file (note that these private keys are well-known!) and will deploy the
 ERC20 token and game contracts.
-You should take notice of the account and contract addresses for later.
+You should take notice of the accounts and contract addresses for later.

 ![Start Hardhat](./readme-images/hardhat-start.png)

-6. Set up Metamask with the Hardhat network on `http://127.0.0.1:8545/`.
+6. Set up Metamask with the Hardhat network on `http://127.0.0.1:8545/` which chainId 1337.

 ![Metamask network](./readme-images/metamask-network-0.png)

-7. Import the accounts into Metamask using the private keys (only the end user account is required to be imported).
+7. Import the accounts into Metamask using the private keys.

 ![Metamask import](./readme-images/metamask-import.png)